BIH-DMBS/CLUES/docs/dataCatalog.md

 - Format: GeoTIFF
 - Config: `ntl.json`
 - [More Info](https://figshare.com/articles/dataset/Harmonization_of_DMSP_and_VIIRS_nighttime_light_data_from_1992-2018_at_the_global_scale/9828827/8)
-- [!NOTE]: Default CLUES dataset includes years 2000-2025
+- [!NOTE] Default CLUES dataset includes years 2000-2025
 ----
 ## Summary Table
 This table provides an overview of all geospatial datasets integrated into the CLUES framework.
 It reflects the list of datasets retrieved using the default workflow settings.
-> [!NOTE]: The default CLUES configuration downloads data for 2000–2025, though some sources offer longer coverage.
+> [!NOTE] The default CLUES configuration downloads data for 2000–2025, though some sources offer longer coverage.
 > Last update: July 2025

 | Source | Feature | Spatial Resolution | Area Covered | Temporal Coverage | Temporal Resolution | Format |